 - Applicants must not have previously received a Heritage Dissertation Research Award.

 - The dissertation research may be in any area of social or personality psychology.

-- A letter of recommendation from the applicant’s academic advisor is required to complete the application process.
+- Advisor Recommendation: A letter of recommendation from the applicant’s academic advisor is required to complete the application process.
 Please note that this letter has a maximum length of (1) page, single-spaced.
 Please communicate to the faculty member who will write your recommendation letter the importance of adhering to this maximum page limit.
-In addition, please do not submit more than one letter of recommendation; only one will be considered in the review.
+In addition, please do not submit more than one letter of recommendation; only one will be forwarded for review.
 The letter writer will submit his/her letter on-line.
 In the online system, enter the email address of the individuals submitting your recommendation.
 Your professor will receive an email with a link to upload a recommendation letter.
 Be sure to have your referrer double check their spam folder to ensure the letter request is received.
 The letter must also verify the following:

-B. the proposal has been approved by the applicant’s committer (or the equivalent designation for the Ph.D. program).
+B. The proposal has been approved by the applicant’s committee (or the equivalent designation for the Ph.D. program).

 C. The date the student is expected to complete the dissertation.